priyankad1520/AWS/19-kubernetes/pod.md

 ---

 # Problem 5: Pod is in OOMKilled

-> First, I'd verify that the container was terminated due to an **OOMKilled** event using **kubectl describe pod**.
-Then I'd review the container's resource requests and limits and check whether the application is consuming more memory than allocated.
-Next, I'd analyze the application logs to determine whether the high memory usage is expected or caused by a memory leak.
-Based on the findings, I'd increase the memory limit, optimize the application, or fix the memory leak.
-Finally, I'd verify that the Pod runs without further OOMKilled events.
 > **"First, I'd verify the OOMKilled event using `kubectl describe pod`.
 Then I'd review the previous container logs and compare the application's memory usage with the configured memory requests and limits.
 If the application is legitimately using more memory, I'd increase the limits.
 If it's caused by a memory leak, I'd work with the development team to fix the application.
 Finally, I'd redeploy the application and confirm that the Pod remains stable without further OOMKilled events."**

 **Possible Causes:**